fionazychung/Coursework_Y2_S1/FionaChung_Tutorial_1.md

     // Checking that the object that was hit has the correct collider tag. if(hit.collider.tag == "MyBlock")
                 {
-    // Rotate on the Z axis by 90 degrees. transform.Rotate(Vector3.back, 90f);
+    // Rotate on the Z axis by 90 degrees (degrees are float values and require f to be written after the number).
+    //Vector3 must be used when working in 3D in Unity. transform.Rotate(Vector3.back, 90f);
                 }
             }